Antioxidants

 How to use Tocopherol (Vitamin E) safely

-Use products containing 0.5–2% tocopherol rather than pure capsules on the face.
+Prefer finished products that list tocopherol low in the INCI (typically 0.1–1%) rather than pure capsules on the face.
 Pair with vitamin C in the morning for amplified antioxidant protection.
-Layer freely with retinoids and acids — no interaction risk.
+Layer freely with retinoids and exfoliating acids — there is no known interaction risk.

 Commonly found in